thomasteplick/speechspectrogram/README.md

 greatest power and white having the least.
 Short-time Fourier transforms (STFT) are used in 32 ms time intervals with 50% overlap between FFTs.
 The sections are multiplied with various window types to minimize spectral leakage due to the Gibbs phenomenon.
 Time domain plots of the audio waveform can be displayed as well as the spectrogram.
-The user can enter audio of not more than two seconds as well as some previously created WAV file.
-Upon selecting <i>play</i> radio button, the user will hear the contents of the audio WAV file.
-This program requires the fmedia program to be in the PATH environmental variable.
+The user can enter audio of not more than two seconds by selecting the <i>New Speech</i> radio button, as well as some previously created WAV file.
+Upon selecting the <i>Play Speech</i> radio button, the user will hear the contents of the audio WAV file.
+This program requires the <b>fmedia</b> program to be in the PATH environmental variable.
 <p>
 The FFT size is 256.
 The sampling rate is 8,000 Hz which produces a Nyquist critical frequency of 4,000 Hz.
 The checkbox <i>Words Only</i> can be checked to eliminate the spectral noise for the intervals when no